alhdzsz/academic_website/content/post/reticulate/index.md

 ## Reticulate

 Let's see if this works!
 I will try to insert raw html code.
-It didn't work.

-## HTML
+[The Reticulate Package Tutorial](https://alhdzsz.netlify.app/post/reticulate/reticulate.html).

 ## License